Skip to main content

 If you have to simultaneously run WebClient with run_async=True outside an event loop for some reason, sharing a single WebClient instance doesn't work for you.
 Create an instance every time you run the code.
 The run_async=False mode doesn't have such issues.

 That's great!
 Thank you.
-Let us know on the Issue Tracker.
-If you're feeling particularly ambitious, why not submit a pull request with a bug fix?
+Let us know by creating an issue, or if you're feeling particularly ambitious, why not submit a pull request with a bug fix?
+Check out our contributor's guide here.

 There's always something more that could be added!
-You can let us know in the Issue Tracker to start a discussion around the proposed feature, that's a good start.
-If you're feeling particularly ambitious, why not write the feature yourself, and submit a pull request!
-We love feedback and we love help and we don't bite.
-Much.
+Let us know by creating an issue to start a discussion around the proposed feature.
+If you're feeling particularly ambitious, why not write the feature yourself, and submit a pull request?
+We love feedback and we also love help from our amazing community of developers!

 How do I contribute?